dowjones/tokendito/docs/README.md

   --okta-tile OKTA_TILE
                         Okta tile URL to use.
   --okta-client-id OKTA_CLIENT_ID
-                        Sets the Okta client ID used in OAuth2.
-If passed, the authorize code flow will run.
+                        For OIE enabled Orgs this sets the Okta client ID to replace the value found by tokendito.
+It is used in the authorize code flow.
   --okta-mfa OKTA_MFA   Sets the MFA method --okta-mfa-response OKTA_MFA_RESPONSE
                         Sets the MFA response to a challenge